 - Compatibility with fellowship objectives and fit with Rotary

-- Feasibility and impact of Social Change Initiative (Certificate only).
+- Feasibility and impact of Social Change Initiative (certificate only)

 Rotary Peace Fellowships may not be used for doctoral study.
 The following people are not eligible for the fellowship:

-- Active Rotary members
+- Active Rotary members, or Rotaract members who are also Rotary members.*

 - Employees of a Rotary club or district, Rotary International, or other Rotary entity